 OAR 863-015-0125(2): Advertising by a licensee must, in process and substance, meet five specific criteria.

-OAR 863-015-0125(2): There are five specific criteria that apply to all real estate advertising.
-They are: (a) identity of ad as that of a licensee; (b) truthfulness; (c) correct license status (if used); (d) correct expertise (if used); and (e) property owner”s permission.
+OAR 863-015-0125(2): There are five criteria that all real estate advertising must meet.
+The advertising must: (a) be identifiable as that of a real estate licensee; (b) truthful and not deceptive or misleading; (c) not state or imply that a broker is a principal broker or in charge of the business; (d) not state or imply that a principal broker is in charge of the business when they are not; and (e) only be done with the property owner’s written permission, if advertising property for sale, exchange or lease.
 These five criteria will no doubt result in unwritten interpretations as time goes by.
 For that reason, it is wise to look to the underlying purpose of these rules when trying to decide what may or may not be allowed.
 That purpose is to prevent the public from being deceived or mislead when dealing with real estate licensees.
 According to Oregon courts, any statement by a licensee in any form is a violation of license law if the statement is “of such a character as reasonably to induce any person to act to his damage or injury.”

 Back to Top

 OAR 863-015-0125(3): When a licensee includes their name in advertising, they must use either their licensed name or a common derivative of their first name and their licensed last name.
 A common derivative would be something like “Bob” instead of “Robert” or “Rich” instead of “Richard.”
 Licensees may also use an alternative name registered with the Oregon Real Estate Agency, along with the licensee’s license number.
 An alternative name is a name that the licensee is commonly known by that is not the licensee’s licensed name.
 This might be a middle name or a nickname.
 The rules for registering an alternative name are described in OAR 863-014-0067.
 The application can be found online inside the licensee’s OREA e-license account.